rockstor/rockstor-doc/contribute.rst

 Build Environment
 -----------------

 You need a build environment to test and develop your changes.
-A simple solution is to create a RockStor virtual machine using either `VirtualBox
+A simple solution is to create a RockStor virtual machine using either Oracle's `VirtualBox
-<https://www.virtualbox.org/>`_ or if you are using a Linux desktop `Virtual Machine Manager <https://virt-manager.org>`_ is also an option.
-You can find a `step by step setup process for VirtualBox
+<https://www.virtualbox.org/>`_ or if you are using a Linux desktop then `Virtual Machine Manager <https://virt-manager.org>`_ is also an option.
+You can find a `VirtualBox Rockstor install demo
-<https://www.youtube.com/watch?v=00k_RwwC5Ms>`_ on our `YouTube channel <https://www.youtube.com/channel/UCOr8Q4DA7gYDpeSv09BVCRQ>`_ and a step by step setup process for :ref:`kvmsetup` in our documentation.
+<https://www.youtube.com/watch?v=00k_RwwC5Ms>`_ on our `YouTube channel <https://www.youtube.com/channel/UCOr8Q4DA7gYDpeSv09BVCRQ>`_ and a :ref:`kvmsetup` in our documentation.

 Testing changes
 ---------------